-Madagascar is experiencing its worst drought in 10 years.
-Its combined effects, together with low agricultural productivity, the impact of COVID-19, and a lack of essential food commodities in the market have resulted in a deteriorating food security situation.
+Madagascar is experiencing its worst drought in 40 years.
+The combined effects of drought, low agricultural productivity, the impact of COVID-19 and a lack of essential food staples in the market, have resulted in a deteriorating food security situation.
 With one of the highest malnutrition rates in the world, more than half of all children in the country suffer from chronic malnutrition.
 The EU continues its humanitarian assistance to Madagascar on food, nutrition, and disaster preparedness projects.

 The coronavirus pandemic has considerably exacerbated the worrying food security situation.
 According to the World Bank, COVID-19 has pushed 1.4 million people into extreme poverty due to job losses in key manufacturing and service sectors, as well as the sudden loss of income for informal workers affected by lockdowns in major cities.